The ability to buy shares has never been easier than it is today but assessing what makes a good or bad investment remains complex.

 A better way to achieve higher compound returns, well proven by the greatest investors, is to own the shares in a business that can grow its own intrinsic value at a faster, but sustainable rate.

 So, are we saying we want to buy ‘growth’ stocks?
-No. We want to find great companies that are run by great managers available at great prices – we call these ‘franchises’.
+No. We want to find great companies that are run by great managers available at great prices.

-A company that is labelled ‘growth’ will often look good on some of these measures but a company we consider a ‘franchise’ will excel in all three, plus a few more.
-Only by detailed analysis and by observing real-life examples of the interplay of these three factors can an investor start to see why some companies can grow their intrinsic value at 13% pa, some at 7% and some not at all.
+A company that is labelled ‘growth’ will often look good on some of these measures but a company we consider attractive will excel in all three, plus a few more.
+Only by detailed analysis and by observing real-life examples of the interplay of these factors can an investor start to see why some companies can grow their intrinsic value at c.13% pa, some at 7% and some not at all.

-While our investment process is complex, we can put it simply – we look for businesses that can compound at an attractive growth rate by being:
+While our investment process might seem complex to some, we can put it simply – we look for businesses that can compound at an attractive growth rate by being:

 Think: Operate, Generate, Allocate